-In this section we will review the theory of Postnikov invariants of spaces.
+In this section we review the theory of Postnikov invariants of spaces.
 This is classical and our main goal is to develop the necessary language which generalizes well to the case of presheaves.

 Recall that the inclusion $\tau_{\leq n} \spaces \hookrightarrow \spaces$ of the full subcategory spanned by $n$-types into the $\infty$-category of spaces admits a left adjoint, which we denote by $(-)_{\leq n}$.
-Concretely, if $X$ is a space, then $X_{\leq n}$ is given by attaching, at each path component of $X$ separately, $(n+1)$-and-higher cells to kill all homotopy groups above dimension $n$.
-Using the unit maps of these adjunctions, to each space $X$ one associates its \emph{Postnikov tower} of the form
+Concretely, if $X$ is a space, then $X_{\leq n}$ can be constructed by attaching, at each path component of $X$ separately, cells in dimensions $(n+1)$ and higher to kill all homotopy groups above dimension $n$.